muki119/SecureWebIotPlatform/services/README.md

 - types and interfaces are in PascalCase and prefixed with I for interfaces

+For development all systems can be ran using npm run dev and also implementing their example env's

 - file names not in common directory are suffixed with their directory or purpose , since there are file with the same name but different purposes in the same service.

 - e.g `get_profile_controller.ts` and `get_profile_service.ts` are both in the domain service and both have the same name but have different purposes, so they are suffixed with their purpose to avoid confusion.